AlibabaCloudDocs/oss/intl.en-US/Best Practices/Application server/Set up direct data transfer for mobile apps.md

     Run the code sample:

-    -   Run the sample code in PHP: After the package is downloaded and decompressed, modify the config.jsonfile.
+    -   Run the sample code in PHP: After the package is downloaded and decompressed, modify the config.json file.
 Run the php sts.php command to generate a token.
 Deploy the program to the app server address.
     -   Run the sample code that depends on Java 1.7 in Java: After the package is downloaded and decompressed, modify the config.json file.
 Reopen the package and run the java -jar app-token-server.jar \(port\) command.
 If the port is not specified, run the java -jar app-token-server.jar command.
 The program starts listening on port 7080.
     Sample responses: